THE

 *Ideal Location – Ceremony Site

-Advice – Formals should take around 20 t0 40 minutes depending on the size of your family and the amount of groupings you would like photographed.
-The majority of the time is spent tracking down the different groups, so planning and communication for the family formals is key.
-Creating a list of which groups you would like photographed and communicating to those family members to stay at the ceremony site its a great way to ensure we use our time wisely.
-Assigning a bridesmaid, groomsmen or sibling on each side to be the leader/director for that side of the family is also helpful.
+Advice – Formals should take around 15 to 30 minutes depending on the size of your family and the amount of groupings you would like photographed.
+Creating a list of which groups you would like photographed and communicating to those family members to stay at the ceremony site is a great way to ensure we use our time wisely.
+Assigning a helper on each side to be the leader/director for that side of the family is also very helpful.

 * Advice – If you will be doing a Grand Exit, then you will need coverage until the end of night.